Foso/Sheasy/README.md

 ## 💬 Contributors

-This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification and is brought to you by these [awesome contributors](./CONTRIBUTORS.md).
+This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification and is brought to you by these [contributors](./CONTRIBUTORS.md).

 ## ✍️ Feedback